 No park lands, prime farmlands, congressionally designated wilderness areas, or wild and scenic rivers are on or near the lease parcels.
 Wetlands are present within the project area; known historic and cultural resources (the Pony Express Trail) are nearby.
 These characteristics have been found not to be adversely affected by the Proposed Action with stipulations and lease notices attached to the parcels.
 The proposed action and alternatives are designed to offer lease parcels for sale, and would not have an effect on wetlands or cultural resources at the lease sale or lease issuance stage.
-If the leases enter into exploration and development, wetlands and cultural resources would be protected through the applied stipulations and further addressed through additional project- and site-specific NEPA analysis including the application of best management practices and conditions of approval.
+If the leases enter into a development stage, wetlands and cultural resources would be further addressed through additional project- and site-specific NEPA analysis.